Thomas Chan

-Thomas Shun-Kuei Chan (詹順貴 (Zhān Shùnguì, Chiam Sūn-kùi); born 3 January 1964) is a Taiwanese lawyer and politician.
+Thomas Shun-Kuei Chan (詹順貴 (Zhān Shùnguì, Chiam Sūn-kùi); born 3 January 1964) is a Taiwanese lawyer.
 He was deputy minister of the Environmental Protection Administration between 20 May 2016 and 8 October 2018.

-Early life
+Education

 Chan obtained his bachelor's degree in law from National Taiwan University in 1985.
 He then worked as an environmental lawyer.

 Taitung Miramar Resort case

 Thomas Chan is known for his volunteer (pro bono) work on the build–operate–transfer (BOT) Taitung Miramar Resort case.